-We may alter, amend, supplement or waive, in our sole discretion, the time periods and/or other parameters relating to optional cash purchases in excess of \$10,000 made by one or more participants in the Plan or new investors, at any time and from time to time, prior to the granting of any Request for Waiver.
-For more information regarding a particular Pricing Period (including applicable Pricing Period start dates), please contact the Administrator at 1-201-680-4052 or via email at Paul.Lidondici@computershare.com.
+We may alter, amend, supplement or waive, in our sole discretion, the time periods and/or other parameters relating to Large Cash Purchases made by one or more participants in the Plan or new investors, at any time and from time to time, prior to the granting of any Request for Waiver.
+For more information regarding a particular Pricing Period (including applicable Pricing Period start dates), please contact our Investor Relations team at (612) 629-2500 or investors@twoharborsinvestment.com.